Jonathan Toews: Dynasty years (2010–2017)

 In the lockout-shortened season of 2012–13, Toews returned to top form.
 He helped the Blackhawks win the Presidents' Trophy as the team with the best record in the regular season.
 In the 2013 playoffs, Toews led the Blackhawks to the Final over the Boston Bruins and assisted on the game tying goal scored by Bryan Bickell in game six on June 24, 2013, Chicago's second title in four seasons.
 At the end of the year, he was also awarded the Frank J. Selke Trophy as the League's top defensive forward beating out fellow finalists Boston Bruins forward Patrice Bergeron and Detroit Red Wings forward Pavel Datsyuk and was named to the NHL second All-Star team.

 Toews recorded the second natural hat-trick of his NHL career on October 29, 2013, against Craig Anderson of the Ottawa Senators.
 The 2013–14 season finished as another productive campaign for Toews.
 In 76 games, he scored 28 goals and 40 assists for 68 points and throughout the season earned the moniker "Captain Serious" by his peers.
-The Blackhawks' 2014 playoff run lasted to overtime of game 7 of the Western Conference finals against the eventual Stanley Cup champion Los Angeles Kings, and Toews put up 17 points (nine goals and eight assists) in all 19 games.
+The Blackhawks' 2014 playoff run lasted to overtime of game seven of the Western Conference final against the eventual Stanley Cup champion Los Angeles Kings, and Toews put up 17 points (nine goals and eight assists) in all 19 games.
 For the second year in a row, he finished as a finalist for the Selke Trophy, though he came third in voting behind the winner Patrice Bergeron of the Boston Bruins and first runner-up Anže Kopitar of the Los Angeles Kings.